An excellent oral history of Galaxy Quest can be read here.

 A lot of great things are also said in the documentary about its making, Never Surrender.
-What's left unsaid, yet still pleasingly integral to the documentary's structure, is how important Enrico Colantoni, who plays Mathesar, might have been to letting all the love in.
+What's left unsaid yet still pleasingly integral to the documentary's structure is how important Enrico Colantoni – who plays the alien Mathesar – might be to letting all the love in.

 I wonder if Nancy Pelosi's also a fan.